swerling/cosell/README.txt

 == DESCRIPTION:

-Cosell is a minimal implementation of the 'Announcements' event framework, originally introduced in VisualWorks Smalltalk 7.4 as a replacement for 'triggerEvent' style of event notification.
+Cosell is a minimal implementation of the 'Announcements' observer framework, originally introduced in VisualWorks Smalltalk 7.4 as a replacement for 'triggerEvent' style of event notification.
 Instead of triggering events identified by symbols, the events are first class